Skip to content

 Debugger functionality and features

-The debugger supports the following functionality:
+The debugger supports the following functionalities:

 • step-by-step execution, including in reverse order